Dielectric breakdown of strongly correlated insulators in one dimension: Universal formula from non-Hermitian sine-Gordon theory: The effective field theory

-\textit{Effective field theory for dielectric breakdown.---} To obtain the threshold field, we must calculate the energy gap of the non-Hermitian model.
-However, except for integrable models, it is difficult to analyze generic interacting models.
-To overcome this difficulty, we derive an effective field theory that describes the low-energy behavior of the non-Hermitian system.
-Although the full nonequilibrium dynamics may not be described with the effective field theory, the threshold field (\ref{eq:Fth}) is determined from the low-energy part of the system and thus allows a field-theoretical description, as shown below.
-In one-dimensional systems, bosonization techniques provide a systematic framework for the derivation of effective field theories~\cite{Haldane1981, Giamarchi_book}.
-Following the standard procedure of the bosonization~\cite{FN6}, we obtain an action $S[\phi]$ of the effective field theory as
+To obtain the threshold field, we need to calculate the energy gap of the non-Hermitian model.
+However, except for integrable lattice models, it is difficult to analyze generic models.
+To overcome this difficulty, we derive an EFT that describes the low-energy behavior.
+Although the full nonequilibrium dynamics may not be described with the EFT, the threshold field (\ref{eq:Fth}) is determined from the low-energy part and thus allows a field-theoretical description, as shown below.
+In 1D systems, bosonization techniques provide a systematic framework for the derivation of effective field theories~\cite{Haldane1981, Giamarchi_book, Tsvelik_book, Gogolin_book}.